jannepaakkari/Northern-Lights-Alerter/README.md

 ### Notification Flow

-1. Users have the ability to subscribe and unsubscribe at any time.
+1. Users have the ability to unsubscribe via an email link (users are identified via a unique hash).
 2. A CRON job runs daily at 18:00*.
 If the conditions for northern lights visibility are met, an email notification is sent to subscribers.
 Each email address can receive notifications once every 12 hours.
 3. A table displaying the current status of the northern lights is available on the front page and does not require a subscription.